About the conference

 will be held so scholars across disciplines can come together, share information, and learn from one another.
 The conference program will include paper, poster, symposia, and panel sessions, a keynote address, and a business meeting open to all members so the future of INGRoup can be collectively planned and shaped.

-An online system will be made available from December 1, 2022
+will be made available from December 1, 2022

 to February 1, 2023